liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/compatibility.md

 This is a bug in that a user will put `dropIfExists="true"` and it won't actually be dropped as they want.
 But, there may be people who know it's not supported and are OK with it just being skipped on databases it's not supported on.
 If you leave the behavior, it confuses people.
 If you change the behavior, it breaks existing users.
 What do you do?

 Another example is a bad default value.
-Default values should be the most reasonable for the most number of people, but sometimes that ends up not the case.
+Default values should be the most reasonable for the most number of people, but sometimes that ends up not being the case.
 When you find that a default value needs to be changed it's generally obvious it should be different and causes problems for users, but there are people expecting that "non-obvious" current behavior.
 What do you do?

 The answer will depend on how many people are impacted and what their recovery path looks like.